wundergraph/wundergraph/docs-website/src/pages/docs/architecture/manage-api-dependencies-explicitly.md

 Keep in mind that it doesn't matter what kind of API you publish.
 It can be a gRPC service, a REST API, GraphQL, or even a database.
-Everything gets translated into the WunderGraph format, making it portable.
+Everything gets trangrayd into the WunderGraph format, making it portable.

 The API consumer can then use `wunderctl add` to add this dependency to their project.
 Thanks to the portable runtime,